Munnar (film): Production

 K. Thambi Durai, a former assistant director to Seventh Channel's Manickam Narayanan, announced the film with Riyaz Khan to play the second hero in the film.
 Music is by Devendran and the camera work is by C. Marimuthu who has done 24 Malayalam films, and also the British film In The Name Of God and the Tamil film Kannamma (2005).
 Reddy master does the choreography while L. Kesavan is the editor.
 The film launch was attended by KRG, Manickam Narayanan, Kaja Mydeen, Ibrahim Rowther, Abirami Ramanathan, Kalipuli G.Sekar and Riyaz Khan among others.
 Riyaz Khan revealed that he is playing the second hero in the film.
 "The film is a thriller and my character in the film is attracted by the fragrance of the heroine in the car she has sat in and left just before I enter.
 I don’t see her but only feel her presence through the fragrance.
 It’s a heroine oriented subject," he revealed.
 Riyaz Khan was later replaced by Ranjith.
-The scenes have been mainly shot in Munnar, Kodaikanal, Ooty and Thekkady.
+The scenes were shot mainly in Munnar, Kodaikanal, Ooty and Thekkady.

 Soundtrack

-The film score and the soundtrack were composed by Devendran.
-The soundtrack, released in 2009, features 5 tracks with lyrics written by Piraisoodan, P. Vijay, Snehan and newcomer Muniyappa Raj.
+The music was composed by Devendran.

+Critical reception

+Malathi Rangarajan of The Hindu wrote, "Discrepancies are aplenty and so are gaffes.
+Moonar (U/A) tries to stand on the strength of a true murder story — it could have, if it had been aided by racy narration.
+But instead of a bolstering screenplay, you have one that goes limp midway".